ruffythepirate/blue-squirrel/README.md

 7. Run `GRANT ALL ON bluesquirrel.* TO blueadmin;` to give access to the database for your user.

 You then need to create a private application.conf file at `conf/private/application.local.conf` that contains the following properties

 * \# db.default.driver=com.mysql.jdbc.Driver
 * \# db.default.url="jdbc:mysql://localhost/bluesquirrel"
 * \# db.default.username=blueadmin
 * \# db.default.password="the strong password"

+make sure that you include the default config file by writing `include "../application.conf"` in the beginning of the file.

 where username and password are equal to what you have configured for your database.

+### Fedora Linux

+For fedora linux it is preferred to install and use mariaDB.

+1. Follow the instructions here to install and setup mariadb: https://fedoraproject.org/wiki/MariaDB
+2. Use the instructions in the link above also to create the bluesquirrel database, and the new user.

+Follow the instructions on creating a local conf uond in the Mac section.

 ### Authentication